 - Guidance for Clinical Investigators, Sponsors, and IRBs.
 Considerations when Transferring Clinical Investigation Oversight to Another IRB

-- Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subjects Protection
+- Financial Conflict of Interest (Financial Relationships and Interests in Research Involving Human Subjects: Guidance for Human Subject Protection)

 - Guidance on Informed Consent for In Vitro Diagnostic Device Studies Using Leftover Human Specimens that are Not Individually Identifiable

 The ICH Guidelines are international standards for the conduct of pharmaceutical trials.
 They serve as official FDA Guidance documents covering Quality, Efficacy, Safety, and Multidisciplinary topics.

 NIH Gene Transfer: A vital website for those doing recombinant DNA and gene transfer research.

 AAHRP: The Association for Accreditation and Human Research Protection Programs maintains standards and principles for IRB accreditation.

 Consent to Treatment and Confidentiality Provisions: The Juvenile Legal Center (JLC) has a nice summary of the rights of minors to in the state of Pennsylvania.

 Other Ethics Resources

 Belmont Report: An essential document which articulates the fundamental ethical principles which provide the foundation for the DHHS and FDA regulations.
 This is an essential document to read for all who conduct human subjects research.